eorozco-wb/rrf24_training_esteban/R/README.md

 # Reproducible Research Fundamentals 2024 - R

-Training: EO gitflow session updating ReadMe

-Welcome to the **Reproducible Research Fundamentals 2024** training repository.
-This repository will guide you through all the exercises across the following stages:
+  This package contains all code needed to replicate the findings on:
+  **Reproducible Research Fundamentals 2024 R Training Exercises**

+  Which covered the following topics:

 - **0. GitHub Workflow**: Gain essential GitHub skills, including how to create branches, commit changes, and open pull requests.
 - **1. Data Processing**: Learn to clean and tidy your datasets in preparation for analysis.